alabou/NMOS-MatroxOnly/NMOS With Privacy Encryption.md

 The `mode` parameter MUST be one of "AES-128-CTR", "AES-256-CTR", "ECDH_AES-128-CTR", "ECDH_AES-256-CTR".

 The SRT `passphrase` MUST correspond to the `privacy_key` defined in the Privacy Key Derivation section.
 The SRT `passphrase` will be used by the SRT protocol to derive the encryption key.
-SRT encryption takes control of the `iv'_ctr` value and performs its own key management (renewal, derivation) and the `iv` parameter of PEP is unused.
+The SRT encryption takes control of the `iv'_ctr` value and performs its own key management (renewal, derivation).
+The `iv` parameter of PEP is unused with SRT.

 ## UDP transport with MPEG2-TS